-6 Factors that Increase the Risks of Child Sexual Abuse
+6 Factors that Increase the Risk of Child Sexual Abuse

-While the risk of sexual abuse is relevant for all children, there are certain factors that increase the risk of children being sexually abused.
-Understanding these risk factors will help keep you alert and strengthen your intuition as a parent.
+While the risk of sexual abuse is relevant for all children, there are certain factors that may increase the risk of children being sexually abused.
+Understanding these risk factors will help keep you alert and strengthen your intuition and awareness as a parent.

-Here are the six factors that significantly increase the risks of child sexual abuse:
+Here are six factors that significantly increase the risks of child sexual abuse:

-A lot of times, parents want to shield their children from the topic of sexuality.
-Thinking that their children are safer if they just don’t know.
+A lot of times, parents want to shield their children from the topic of sex, thinking that their children are safer if they just don’t know.
 The thing to remember is that children will likely hear about sex no matter what.
-It is always best for them to hear about sex from you first.
+It is always best for them to hear about it from you first.

-Children who do lack the necessary info about healthy sexuality are at a higher risk of abuse because they cannot discern between unhealthy and healthy behaviors.
-Also, children who feel unconfident about approaching their parents about the topic of sexuality tend to believe what their friends tell them or worse the internet.
+Children who lack the necessary information about healthy sexual development are at a higher risk of abuse because they cannot discern between unhealthy and healthy sexual behaviors or whether or not something is age-appropriate.
+Also, children who don’t feel confident about approaching their parents about the topic of sex tend to believe what their friends tell them, or worse, the internet and media.

-Work to have frequent conversations with your children about healthy sexuality.
+Work to have frequent conversations with your children about healthy sexual development.
 Give them real world examples of what is healthy and what isn’t healthy.
 Always let your children know they can approach you with any questions.

-Children with unsupervised access to tech are at higher risks of being abused.
-This is due to the fact that perpetrators often target children electronically before they do physically.
+Children with unsupervised access to technology are at a higher risks of being abused.
+This is due to the fact that perpetrators of sexual abuse often target children electronically before physically.
 This includes creating intimate relationships on social media.